 Uses of Gift Support

 Since its inception in 1984, gifts totaling over $1,900,000 have been made in the memory of companion animals.
 These gifts support outstanding noninvasive projects and work by University of Illinois clinicians and scientists on conditions affecting companion animals.

 Over the years, the memorial program has supported more than 35 noninvasive projects at the College of Veterinary Medicine.
 Most have been research projects covering a host of conditions in dogs and cats, which are the main species memorialized by the fund.

-Projects have included studies of feline congestive heart failure, canine renal disease, and the use of dental acrylic to repair canine jaw fractures.
+Projects have included studies of feline congestive heart failure, canine renal disease, recruitment protocols to improve the diagnostic quality of computed tomography (CT) images of the lung in the neonatal foal and the use of dental acrylic to repair canine jaw fractures.

 The Companion Animal Memorial Fund program has also provided start-up funds for the college's oncologist (cancer specialist), assistance for training our veterinary dentistry residents, and support for our free, nationwide CARE Pet Loss Helpline.
 It has also provided seed funding to attract private support from foundations for alternative surgery programs and to purchase equipment for our teaching hospital.

 The memorial program basically works like this: When an animal dies or must be euthanized, you simply contact the Veterinary Advancement Office, provide us with your name, address, how you wish to be identified, the animal's name and species, and the owner's name and address.
 When we receive this information, we send a personalized card informing the owner of the thoughtful gesture made by you in memory of their pet.